pilarmoguel/opportunity-searchbar/README.md

 - the build folder contains the final JS file

 ### build process
-1. Concat all source files and minify the result
+1. Concat all source files and put a self-executing function around the result
+2. write everything to .js output file
-2. put a self-executing function around everything and write it to the output file
+3. send output file through uglifyJS and write the result to .min.js output file

-If you use the build.sh script please make sure to have uglifyJS 2 installed (`sudo npm install -h uglify-js`).
+If you use the build.sh script please make sure to have uglifyJS 2 installed (`sudo npm install -g uglify-js`).